glehman3/glehman3/README.md

 At Intuit I work on Playwright automation, API and RBAC validation, and CI quality gates for customer-facing SaaS.
 A big part of my focus is **AI-assisted tooling** that speeds up structured quality work—test jams, risk analysis, exports to Jira and Sheets—without replacing engineering judgment.

-This repo points at that work in public: [**qe-skill**](https://github.com/glehman3/qe-skill) is the flagship Cursor suite (`/qforge`), plus smaller CLIs and validators that support the same pipelines.

 ## What I do

 - **AI-assisted QE** — Cursor Agent Skills and `/qforge` workflows for test jam and case generation, risk analysis, and Jira-oriented handoff